 Sylvain Moreau is an award-winning composer with a pianistic classical background.
-He developed a passion for music on image and began composing musical scores for short films and documentaries as early as his teenage years.
+He began composing musical scores for short films and documentaries as early as his teenage years.
 In the 90's, aware of the importance of technology in this field, he pursued sound engineer studies while developing his musical aptitudes.
-He also experimented with radical live noise improvisation in an uncompromising sound research on piano solo or with several bands.

-2020 comes with a lot of TV works and he is upgrading his studio to 5.1 standards.
+2020 was lots of TV works, some TV ident and the upgrading of his studio to 5.1 standards."